Glass Nipple Shield - "S Maw Son & Sons"

 Overview

-Small grey box, and inside is a glass nipple shield used for breast feeding.
+Item 2: Glass nipple shield used for breast feeding.

 Historical information

-This glass nipple shield originally had a rubber teat covering the glass tip.
-This protected the child’s mouth from the glass.
+This glass nipple shield originally had a rubber teat covering the glass tip - this protected the child’s mouth from the glass.

 Nipple shields protect nipples from teething babies.
 They also soothe sore nipples of breastfeeding mothers.
 They prevent nipples from flattening, contain leaking milk and help women who had trouble breastfeeding.